Updated: Jul 31

 7. Use Brainscape

 Again, I can't recommend Brainscape enough.
 It was my savior for WSET 3, and then again for FWS.
 The deck I found the most helpful was by Bill Donahue, but make sure double-check a few of the flashcards as French wine law is always changing/updating and a few cards were out of date.
 If you can get through his decks, you will pass the exam.
+Use code GRAPECHIC23 to get 20% off your first subscription purchase.

 8. Join the Wine Scholar Guild study group on Facebook